todesstoss/create-use-context/README.md

 # create-use-context

 A helper method which wraps original React `useContext` method in a type-safe manner providing `NonNullable` context value.
-Will throw if used outside of `Provider`.
+Will throw if used outside of `Provider`

 ## Installation